hotpeperoncino/GraphLayoutLibrary/README.md

-##
+## Purpose

-In order to port LayoutLibrary to Linux, this repository is prepared.
+In order to port LayoutLibrary https://github.com/persistentsystems/LayoutLibrary to Linux, this repository is prepared.

 ## LayoutLibrary - A C++ Library to Layout Clustred Graphs